 - Email it to us at firstname.lastname@example.org

-- Your NAME, phone number and email address
+- Your full name, phone number and email address

-- A note about your background and qualifications for teaching the subject you’re proposing.
+- A note about your qualifications for teaching the subject you’re proposing.

 If your class looks promising…